 - 1. Submit a completed application for admission. - 2.
 Have an official transcript from each institution attended mailed directly to the Director of Admissions.
 Student copies and/or facsimile (FAX) copies are not acceptable as official copies. - 3.
 Applicants who have attended non-regionally accredited institutions may request credit by following the guidelines listed under "Credit by Non-Traditional Means." - 4.
-Provide ACT scores or take the math and/or English sections of the ASSET Test Battery before enrolling in college math and/or English classes for the first time. - 5.
+Provide ACT scores or take the math and/or English sections of the ASSET / COMPASS Test Battery before enrolling in college math and/or English classes for the first time. - 5.
 Attend an appropriate orientation session as scheduled. - 6.
 Applicants are not officially accepted until all admission requirements are met by providing proper documentation.
 Documentation must be provided before enrollment or the Friday of the 4th week of class.
-Students failing to do so may be denied continued enrollment.
+Students failing to do so may be denied continued enrollment. - 7.
+All out of state/out of country/non resident students should refer to page 29-30 for definitions and conditions that determine whether a student is a resident or non resident student.